-11.1.11 Safety and protective equipment
+11.3.11 Safety and protective equipment

-- a) Batters Protective leg pads, protector box (boys) and batting gloves must be worn at all times when batting.
-The wearing of a helmet when batting is compulsory. - a) Wicket-keepers Protective leg pads, protector box (boys), wicket-keeping gloves and a properly adjusted helmet with full face guard must be worn at all times when wicket-keeping.
+- a) Batters Protective leg pads and batting gloves must be worn at all times when batting.
+The wearing of a helmet when batting is compulsory. - a) Wicket-keepers Protective leg pads, wicket-keeping gloves and a properly adjusted helmet with full face guard must be worn at all times when wicket-keeping.